michaellanuk/cars-api/README.md

 # Cars API

-API using Express and Sequelize
+API using Express and Sequelize with MySQL

 ## Quick Start